Financial Support for HE

 Both full-time and part-time HE students can apply for a Tuition Fee Loan which is paid directly to the college to cover your course fees.

-Full-time students can also apply for a Maintenance Loan for living costs which is paid directly into your bank account at the start of term.
+Full-time students can also apply for a Maintenance Loan for living costs which is paid directly into your bank account in three instalments throughout the academic year.

 How do I know if my course is eligible for funding?

 All of the full and part-time HNCs, HNDs and Foundation Degrees offered at City of Wolverhampton College are eligible for funding.

 · Can apply for a Tuition Fee Loan of up to £9,250

 · Can also apply for a Maintenance Loan for living costs and the amount depends on your circumstances: